-- 14. Idaho law provides that "in the absence of voluntary integration, the department, upon the application of any owner in that proposed spacing unit, shall order integration of all tracts or interests in the spacing unit for drilling of a well or wells, development and operation thereof and for the sharing of production therefrom."
-Idaho Code § 47-322(a). - 15.
+- 21. During the pendency of the temporary spacing unit, the Applicant also must establish production or other data sufficient to establish the pool's size and location. - 22.
+Idaho law provides that "in the absence of voluntary integration, the department, upon the application of any owner in that proposed spacing unit, shall order integration of all tracts or interests in the spacing unit for drilling of a well or wells, development and operation thereof and for the sharing of production therefrom."
+Idaho Code § 47-322(a). - 23.
 Under Idaho law, the Applicant is required to obtain an agreement to lease from owners of at least fifty-five percent (55%) of the total mineral interest within the Proposed Spacing Unit.
-Idaho Code § 47-322(d)(viii). - 16.
-Based on the evidence provided at the Hearing and in the Application, the Director concludes that the Application meets the minimum requirements for integration. - 17.
-Based on the evidence presented, the Director concludes that it is appropriate to integrate the uncommitted mineral interest owners pursuant to Idaho Code § 47-322. - 18.
+Idaho Code § 47-322(d)(viii). - 24.
+Based on the evidence provided at the Hearing and in the Application, and subject to the temporary term of the Proposed Spacing Unit, the Director concludes that the Application meets the minimum requirements for integration. - 25.
+Based on the evidence presented, the Director concludes that it is appropriate to integrate the uncommitted mineral interest owners pursuant to Idaho Code § 47-322, with the express condition that said integration will be temporary for the same period of time as the temporary spacing. - 26.
 The five alternatives for the uncommitted mineral interest owners to participate in the spacing unit are just and reasonable.
 The Applicant's proposed lease form contains just and reasonable terms to govern the relationship between the Applicants and uncommitted mineral interest owners who lease, fail to make an election, or choose to be objectors.
-The joint operating agreement with its revised terms contains just and reasonable terms to govern the relationship between the Applicants and the uncommitted mineral interest owners who elect to participate as working interest owners or nonconsenting working interest owners. - 19.
-Given that the drilling of these proposed wells are speculative "wildcat" wells entailing a higher degree of risk; and the significant distance of the well sites from well service contractors and the significant mobilization costs for transporting a drill rig, a 300% risk penalty is just and reasonable.
-Thus, the Applicant, as the Operator of the integrated spacing unit, shall be entitled to recover from the interest of any nonconsenting working interest owner three hundred percent (300%) of the nonconsenting working interest owner's share of the cost of drilling and operating the well.
+The joint operating agreement with its revised terms contains just and reasonable terms to govern the relationship between the Applicants and the uncommitted mineral interest owners who elect to participate as working interest owners or nonconsenting working interest owners.
+As Mr. Pepper testified, the terms of the proposed lease and the joint operating agreement are reasonable and are standard in the industry throughout the greater geographic region.

+27. Given that the drilling of these proposed wells are speculative exploratory wells entailing a higher degree of risk; and the significant distance of the well sites from well service contractors and the significant mobilization costs for transporting a drill rig, a 300% risk penalty is just and reasonable.
+Thus, the Applicant shall be entitled to recover from the interest of any nonconsenting working interest owner three hundred percent (300%) of the nonconsenting working interest owner's share of the cost of drilling and operating the well.